timba2000/AIValue/replit.md

 - Edit schema in `backend/src/db/schema.ts` and push changes automatically

 **For Production Deployment:**
-- Deployment automatically runs `npm run db:push --force` to sync schema
-- No manual intervention required - schema syncs automatically
+- Replit automatically detects schema differences between development and production databases
+- **First deployment after schema changes**: Replit will ask you to resolve detected differences (rename vs. create new)
+- **Answer "Create new" for all questions** - this ensures your production database gets the latest schema
+- After this one-time sync, all future deployments will be automatic with no questions
-- No migration files to manage - changes are detected and applied automatically
+- No migration files needed - Replit handles all schema syncing automatically
-- Deployments complete without any schema conflict questions

 ## Recent Changes